City College of New York: Late 19th century

 In 1866, the Free Academy, a men's institution, was renamed the College of the City of New York.
 In 1929, the College of the City of New York became the City College of New York.
 Finally, the institution became known as the City College of the City University of New York when the CUNY name was formally established as the umbrella institution for New York City's municipal-college system in 1961.
 The names City College of New York and City College, however, remain in general use.

 With the name change in 1866, lavender was chosen as the college's color.
 In 1867, the academic senate, the first student government in the nation, was formed.
-Having struggled over the issue for ten years, in 1895, the New York state Legislature voted to let the City College build a new campus.
-A four-square block site was chosen, located in Manhattanville, within the area which was enclosed by the North Campus Arches; the college, however, quickly expanded north of the Arches.
+Having struggled over the issue for ten years, in 1895, the New York State Legislature voted to let the City College build a new campus.
+A four-square block site was chosen, located at West Harlem's Manhattanville, within the area which was enclosed by the North Campus Arches; the college, however, quickly expanded north of the Arches.

 Like President Webster, the second president of the newly renamed City College was a West Point graduate.
-The second president, General Alexander S. Webb (1835-1911), assumed office in 1869, serving for almost the next three decades.
+The second president, General Alexander S. Webb (1835–1911), assumed office in 1869, serving for almost the next three decades.
 One of the Union Army's heroes at Gettysburg, General Webb was the commander of the Philadelphia Brigade.
 In 1891, while still president of the City College, he was awarded the Congressional Medal of Honor for heroism at Gettysburg.
 A full-length statue of Webb, in full military uniform, stands in his honor at the heart of the campus.